International Affairs Committee

 5) Strengthen collaboration with the Japanese government, diplomatic missions abroad, international organizations, research institutions, and local Japanese and R&D-based pharmaceutical organizations

-1. Strengthen collaboration with the Japanese government including diplomatic missions abroad, international organizations such as JETRO, WHO, etc., and domestic and foreign research institutions including ATLAS and other projects to establish an Asian international joint clinical trial network.
+Strengthen collaboration with the Japanese government, including diplomatic missions abroad, the Japan External Trade Organization Act (JETRO), international organizations such as the World Health Organization (WHO), and domestic and foreign research institutions, including ATLAS and other projects to establish an Asian international joint clinical trials network.

-2. Strengthen collaboration with Japanese and R&D-based pharmaceutical organizations in Asian countries and regions, as well as global pharmaceutical organizations such as PhRMA, EFPIA, IFPMA, etc., depending on the policy theme.
+Strengthen collaboration with Japanese and R&D-based pharmaceutical organizations in Asian countries and regions, as well as global pharmaceutical organizations such as the Pharmaceutical Research and Manufacturers of America (PhRMA), European Federation of Pharmaceutical Industries and Associations (EFPIA), IFPMA, etc., depending on the policy theme.

 [B] Europe and North America Subcommittee